ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 ---

 ### STEP 4: Refactor if Needed
-If any INVEST criteria are ❌, break the story into smaller user stories that individually pass all INVEST criteria.
+If any INVEST criteria are ❌, **you must break the story into smaller user stories** that individually pass all INVEST criteria.

 Guidelines:
 - Each new story should target a single action or objective.
 - Apply conversion, breakdown, and INVEST scoring to each new story.
-- Continue recursively until all are INVEST-compliant.
+- **Repeat this decomposition loop until every story passes all INVEST checks.**

 ---